 When you provide an activity — or you provide the infrastructure patients need to be productive on their own — you make wait time seem shorter and keep patients from watching the clock.

 Free WiFi should be a given, but don’t stop there.
-If space permits in your reception area, consider providing individual desks or communal work tables and charging stations.
+If space permits, consider providing individual desks or communal work tables and charging stations.
 Patients are often missing work for their appointments; helping them be productive can alleviate stress and show you value their time.

-Some practices’ reception areas offer patients iPads — often tethered to the furniture — that come preloaded with games, digital magazines, newspapers, and social apps.
+Some practices offer patients iPads — often tethered to the furniture — that come preloaded with games, digital magazines, newspapers, and social apps.
 One pediatric practice (pictured below) has a waiting room that provides visual stimulation for kids and adults with live webcam broadcasts from the local zoo.

 In another example, a practice offered patients a service where they could use their cell phones to scan and order ingredients for healthy recipes — created by the practice’s doctors — from a grocery delivery company.
 After patients place orders in the waiting room, the groceries are delivered to their homes.

 Another possibility is to add a retail area.
-A shopping section of your reception area provides patients an opportunity to purchase products related to their visits.
+A shopping area provides patients an opportunity to purchase products related to their visits.
 Optometrists and dermatologists usually do this, but there are possibilities for other specialties too, including dentists, chiropractors, and integrative medicine practitioners.